abailoni/cellpose-training-gui/_sources/cellpose-training-gui/label_rois/napari_labeling.md.txt

-:::{image} ../images/starting-gui-label.jpg
+:::{image} ../images/starting-Napari.jpg
-:alt: Button to start labeling in Napari
+:alt: Starting Napari annotation tool
-:width: 45%
+:width: 50%
 :align: right
 :::

 # Annotating in Napari

-You can start labeling in Napari by clicking on the `Label Regions of Interest` button in the main window of the annotation tool.
+Once you have selected the regions of interest using Napari (see [](../select_rois)), simply choose `Napari` as annotation tool in the starting window of the `traincellpose` starting window and then click on `Annotate ROIs`.
 A new napari viewer will then open, displaying one region of interest at the time.

 **Selecting a region of interest**:
 To start annotating, you first select a region of interest by using the drop-down menu in the top-right corner (see image below).
 Initially, the first region will be displayed.